AISysRev -- LLM-based Tool for Title-abstract Screening: Tool usage trials

+These trials yielded qualitative insights regarding the application of our tool for title-abstract screening.
+A weakness of this approach is that they are based on a single study and may not generalize across SE SRs.
+In total, we had 137 papers in our screening trials, upon which the following categorization is based.

+\textbf{Easy Includes (n=6)} are those papers in which time pressure is explicitly studied within a software engineering context.
+These studies provide empirical evidence and directly address the intersection of time constraints and software development practices, making them highly relevant to our review.
+We have observed that LLMs include these papers with very high accuracy.
+For example, \cite{romano2024job} studies the Job Demands and Resources model in the software industry and explicitly describes in the abstract time pressure as a key stressor for software developers.

-\textbf{Boundary Includes (n=7)} encompass papers situated within a software engineering context but exhibit ambiguity regarding the study of time pressure or the presence of empirical evidence.
-While the connection to time pressure may not be immediately explicit, these papers are retained for further examination in the full text screening, as it is likely that they often contribute at least partial evidence.
-For example, a paper on hackathons \cite{sotaquira2025hackathons} includes the following sentences in the abstract: ``The findings suggest that hackathons not only enable participants to apply engineering design skills but also foster their development in an experiential setting.
+\textbf{Boundary Includes (n=7)} encompass papers situated within a SE context, but exhibit ambiguity regarding the study of time pressure or the presence of empirical evidence.
+While the connection to time pressure may not be explicit, these papers are retained for further examination in the full text screening.
+It is likely that they often contribute at least partial evidence.
+For example, a paper on hackathons \cite{sotaquira2025hackathons} includes the following sentences in the abstract: ``hackathons not only enable participants to apply engineering design skills...
 Additionally, the convergence of competition, time pressure, and an engaging environment creates a stimulating atmosphere that significantly drives skill development and enhances the overall educational experience.''
 As the mention of time pressure appears in the abstract after the phrase ``the findings suggest,'' it is implicit that evidence of time pressure in the paper is likely.
-However, the LLM model often makes a mistake and excludes this paper.
+However, the LLMs often make a mistake and exclude this paper.